 In order to encourage networked global thought-processes, the Global Executive MBA has an integral global team project (GTP) as a key part of its curriculum.
 Students will directly apply new approaches and concepts to an explicit business project.
-It lasts six months and is presented to an expert panel during the international residency in the U.S.A..
+It lasts six months and is presented to an expert panel during the International Immersion in the U.S.A..

 Markus Müllegger, MBA

 It is hard to say what I like the most about the Global Executive MBA.
 Yet what was definitely special, was the virtual team project, the trip to China meeting the teammates there and, finally, the journey to the United States and presenting as the whole global team (with its fun and its challenges) the business idea developed together as final project for graduation.

 The project unites Executive MBA participants of three world-class business schools: The WU Vienna (Austria), the Carlson School of Management (U.S.A.) and the Lingnan (University) College (China).

 The teams are put together considering members are from varying industries and sectors.
 This ensures the broadest possible range of experience and perspectives.